Kentucky Science & Engineering Foundation

 Grant in 2022

-PETL Fluidics operates a microfluidics platform designed for laboratory research.
-The company specializes in controlling, managing, and experimenting within microfluidic environments, facilitating a variety of applications such as chemical reactions, cell and organoid culture, advanced imaging, and mechanobiology.
-By providing custom-designed microfluidic solutions, PETL Fluidics aims to enhance the capabilities of laboratories engaged in cutting-edge scientific research.
+PETL Fluidics is an operator of a microfluidics platform focused on laboratory research.
+The company specializes in controlling, managing, and experimenting within microfluidic environments.
+Its platform enables laboratories to conduct various applications, including chemical reactions, cell and organoid culture, advanced imaging, and mechanobiology.
+By providing custom-designed microfluidics, PETL Fluidics supports researchers in achieving precise control over experimental conditions, thus enhancing the capabilities of scientific inquiry and innovation.

 Grant in 2022